mochammadichsan/NAMPTiDBv.1.0/README.md

 IC50 = 1 nM = pIC50 = 9
 IC50 = 100 pM = pIC50 = 10

+**
+I deleted all dataset with pChEMBL 5-5.99 (IC50 1 µM - 10 µM) because we consider compounds with these pChEMBL values are bias**

 **The next step is to visualize the data by using matplotlib**